Akkatecture/Documentation/content/docs/basic_concepts/commands.md

     - dotnet
 ---

-Commands are the basic `ValueObject`s, that represent the operations of intent that you want to perform in your domain, they represent the "c" side of cqrs.
-Aggregate commands are sent to aggregate roots, via aggregate managers, typically, on successful execution, a command can result in one or more aggregate events being emitted.
+Commands are basic `ValueObject`s that describe messages of intent that you want to perform in your domain, they represent the `C` side of `CQRS`.
+Commands are important because they are the *source of potential change* in the domain.
+Aggregate commands are sent to aggregate roots via aggregate managers.
+Typically, on successful execution, a command can result in one or more aggregate events being emitted.

-As an example, imagine you are implementing the command for initiating a bank transfer from one account (your account) to another. it might look something like this.
+As an example, imagine that you are implementing the command for initiating a bank transfer from one account to another.
+That command might look something like this:

 ```csharp
 public class TransferMoneyCommand : Command<AccountAggregate, AccountId>